• Home

 brooking caldwell

-Most of these posts deal with some aspect of the struggle to find sanity and sacredness in a insane and commodified culture.
+Most of these essays and blog posts deal with some aspect of the struggle to find sanity and sacredness in a insane and commodified culture.
+Some of these views have evolved, but they may have value for others on the path...and I may start writing essays again now that the poetry MFA is complete.

 American Labyrinth